sunpy/sunpy.org/.github/ISSUE_TEMPLATE/new_affiliated_package.md

 ## Editor Submission Checklist

-- [ ] Is the submission appropriate?
+- [ ] Is the submission appropriate (compatible with the SunPy CoC)?
 - [ ] Does the project have an appropriate license?
 - [ ] Is the project in a version control repository?
 - [ ] Does the project provide a Python interface?